 Outside of the classroom, the seasoned basketball coach has written numerous published articles and has lectured in several basketball clinics.
 He has served on the Board of Directors of the Texas High School Coaches Association for four years, and has been nominated to coach the Texas High School South Basketball All-Star team four times.

 Additionally, he serves as special assistant coach to the Rio Grande Valley Silverados, a professional CBA basketball team, which has proven both rewarding and beneficial, especially when working with high school athletes.

 Teacher, Social Sciences

-Joe A. Sousa is a native of Portugal, but grew up in California.
+Joe A. Sousa is originally from Portugal, but grew up in California.
 He holds a Bachelor of Science in Aerospace Engineering from UCLA, a Master of Business Administration from City University, and is a graduate of the Air Force Air Command and Staff College.
 Upon graduating from UCLA, he received an Air Force commission, and in 1982 began a 22-year career as an Air Force pilot.
 During his time in the Air Force, he accumulated over 3000 flying hours as a B-52 pilot, and aircraft commander, and as a T-38 and T-37 flight instructor.
 His other Air Force experience included a tour as a planner on the Pacific Air Forces staff in Hawaii, and as an academic instructor at the Air Force Joint Warrior School in Las Vegas.
 Mr. Sousa retired from the Air Force in 2003.

 Teacher, Social Sciences